phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_reason
 ----------
 If you want to provide a literal reason for this notification, that is possible through this function.
-For example the reason provided when creating or closing a report, or for editing or deleting a post.
+For example, the reason provided when creating or closing a report, or for editing or deleting a post.
-Can be omitted if no additional reason is required.
+This function can be omitted if no reason is required.
 It will be prefixed by the *Reason:* string:

     *Reason:* This is a sample reason